-Oxytocin can induce labor; therefore caution should be exercised when driving or operating machines.
+Oxytocin can induce labor.
 Women with uterine contractions should not drive or use machines.

 As there is wide variation in uterine sensitivity, uterine spasm may be caused in some instances by what are normally considered to be low doses.
 When oxytocin is used by intravenous infusion for the induction or enhancement of labor, administration at too high a dose may result in uterine overstimulation, which may cause fetal distress, asphyxia, and death, or may lead to hypertonicity, tetanic contractions, soft tissue damage, or rupture of the uterus.